 GLASS: Works that have been crafted via glass blowing, molding, or casting, as well as works that have been kiln-formed.
 Works may be etched or engraved.
 Glass works may be functional or purely decorative in design.
 No form of mass production is permitted.

 JEWELRY: All jewelry, whether the work is produced from metal, glass, clay, fiber, paper, plastic or other materials.
 No commercial casts, molds, mass production, or production studio work allowed.

 METALWORK: Functional, non-sculptural metal work.
 All sculptural work should be submitted within the sculpture category.

 MIXED MEDIA: Includes 2-dimensional and 3-dimensional work that incorporates more than one type of material in their production.

 PAINTING: Oil, acrylic, watercolor, tempera, etc.

-PRINTMAKING: Printed works for which the artist hand-manipulated the plates, stones, or screens.
-Prints must be signed and numbered as a limited edition.
+PRINTMAKING: Prints are defined as multiple originals where the artists hand has manipulated the plates, stone, blocks, composite reliefs, or screens and which are properly signed and numbered in limited editions.
 Printmakers are required to disclose their creative and printing processes.